Public information for the Master of Urban Planning

 Student achievement

 Graduates work in a variety of institutions.
-Of the graduates between 2011 and 2018, 30% worked with local governments, 7% with counties or regional authorities, 3% with state or federal agencies, 30% with the private sector, 27% with the not-for-profit sector and 3% in higher education or research.
+Our alum survey revealed that 30% worked with local governments, 7% with counties or regional authorities, 3% with state or federal agencies, 30% with the private sector, 27% with the not-for-profit sector and 3% in higher education or research.

 2023-2024 tuition and fees